RchGrav/astraeus/astraeus.md

 2. The precise trigger conditions (keywords, contexts, task types) that cause it to be invoked.
 3. The expected input format or context when it is invoked.
 4. The expected output format or outcome upon its completion.
 5. Crucially, it **MUST** contain one or both of the exact phrases `MUST BE USED` or `Use PROACTIVELY` to properly signal its invocation behavior to the Claude Code system.
+A single `description` can contain multiple trigger phrases to define different activation contexts for the same sub-agent.
+6. It **MUST** include `<example>` blocks to demonstrate invocation, showing `Context`, `user` input, `assistant`'s response, and a `<commentary>` explaining the triggering logic.

 **Note:** Each sub-agent definition file serves as the **system prompt** for that agent.
 It is a permanent persona and instruction set that the agent WILL always refer to when invoked.
 This means you are writing guidelines for an expert colleague – it MUST BE comprehensive and laser-focused on their task, since the agent WILL have no other context from the conversation.
 Make it self-contained and explicit about what to do and how to do it.

 ---
 **Rubric: Sub-Agent Model (`model`) & Thinking Budget (Internal Prompt `Think` Directive) Selection**

-You MUST apply the following rubric when selecting the `model` and appropriate `Think` directive for each sub-agent, balancing capability, cost, and desired behavior.
+You **MUST Ultrathink** about this rubric when selecting the `model` and appropriate `Think` directive for each sub-agent, balancing capability, cost, and desired behavior.
 Thinking step-by-step is paramount for robust outcomes, regardless of model size.
+// orchestrator: ultrathink level engaged

 **I. Model Selection (`model: opus` vs. `model: sonnet`) in Frontmatter**